 This course is designed for anyone with teashop opening dreams.
 There is a talk by Blathnaid Bergin of the The School of Restaurant & Kitchen Management on setting up and running the business which covers such topics as premises, costs, food hygiene, staff, marketing and – of course – optimising profitability.
 Darina and Pamela Black will provide lots of practical tips and advice on everything from choosing your menu to choosing your tablecloths and will include some real-life case histories of popular teashops from around the world.
 There will be two demonstrations by Darina and Pamela (covering cakes, biscuits, scones, slices, sandwiches, salads, jams, preserves, light meals...basically, everything you are likely to want to put on your menu) and two "hands-on" practical sessions for you to work with the school’s top chefs to make whichever recipes you choose.
 And if there are techniques you’d like to master – such as icing a cake – then there will be plenty of opportunities to learn.
 Finally, there will be a short talk on specialist teas and brewing the perfect cuppa.

 How it Works?

-For the rest of the week (after a good breakfast each morning) you will cook a selection of dishes under the watchful eyes of our teachers where you will learn the important tips and tricks to get the best out of the recipes and your ingredients.
-After you have sit down to enjoy lunch you will have an afternoon demonstration with a further set of recipes.
-By Friday afternoon you will have mastered numerous new recipes and techniques and be ready to take the next step towards opening your own tea-shop.
+For the rest of the week (after a good breakfast each morning) you will cook a selection of dishes each morning under the watchful eyes of our teachers where you will learn the important tips and tricks to get the best out of the recipes and your ingredients.
+After you have sit down to enjoy your lunch you will enjoy and afternoon demonstration with a further set of recipes.
+By Friday afternoon you will have mastered numerous new recipes and techniques and ready to take the next step towards opening your own tea-shop.

 Please note gallery is a selection of images but may not represent actual dishes featured on the course.